-Do you have OCD? are you constantly checking things and wish you could stop? what are the symptoms and causes of obsessive compulsive disorder.
+Do you have OCD? are you constantly checking things and wish you could stop?
+What are the symptoms and causes of obsessive compulsive disorder?

 This fear causes the sufferer to check and recheck everything is turned off and unplugged, the checking eases the anxiety.
-However we begin to doubt our checks and the anxiety comes back immediately after checking, which causes a person to check and check again, this can go on for some time.
-In more severe cases someone can spend an hour or longer a day checking and rechecking.
+However, we begin to doubt our checks and the anxiety comes back immediately after checking, which causes a person to check and check again, this can go on for some time.
+In more severe cases, someone can spend an hour or longer a day checking and rechecking.

-Do you repeatedly need to check things? for example making sure your windows and front door is locked, or that all electrical appliances are turned off and unplugged.
+Do you repeatedly need to check things?
+For example, making sure your windows and front door is locked, or that all electrical appliances are turned off and unplugged?

 Do you have an uncontrollable desire to keep hold of things, even if you know you don’t need them anymore?

-Most people will be able to relate to one or more of these to some extent, it’s just when the impulses become excessive and it starts to negatively affect the person’s life, then something needs to be done.
-If you are reading this then your OCD is most likely causing you problems and you are looking for ways to control it.
+Most people will be able to relate to one or more of these to some extent.
+It’s just when the impulses become excessive, and it starts to negatively affect the person’s life, then something needs to be done.
+If you are reading this then your OCD is most likely causing you problems, and you are looking for ways to control it.

-The symptoms of OCD can also change as we get older, one symptom may go or reduce and another may develop.
+OCD normally starts in early adult hood.
+However, it can develop in people in their 30s, but it’s less likely.
+The symptoms of OCD can also change as we get older.
+One symptom may go or reduce and another may develop.

 Causes of OCD

-Fitness is known to be great for easing stress and anxiety, train, eat well and get good quality sleep.
+Fitness is known to be great for easing stress and anxiety.
+Train, eat well and get good quality sleep.
 As the saying goes healthy body, healthy mind.

 The effects of alcohol and other drugs can increase the symptoms of anxiety disorders, so cut down on the booze and whatever else you might be doing.